Part of the Construction Software Guide

 Construction Estimating Software UK: Cubit, Causeway, CANDY and Bluebeam Compared

-Quantity takeoff — measuring quantities from drawings to produce a Bill of Quantities — accounts for 50–80% of an estimator's time on a project using manual methods.
-The right software can reduce that by 66–90% and eliminate the re-measurement required whenever the design changes.
+If you are a quantity surveyor in the UK, you already know the pain.
+Quantity takeoff (measuring quantities from drawings to produce a Bill of Quantities) accounts for 50-80% of an estimator's time on a project using manual methods.
+The right software can reduce that by 66-90% and eliminate the re-measurement required whenever the design changes.
 This comparison covers the four main tools used by UK quantity surveyors and estimators: Cubit (Buildsoft), Causeway Estimating, CANDY (CCS/RIB), and Bluebeam Revu.

 2D takeoff vs BIM-linked estimating: the fundamental difference